analyticsbot/deep-learning/ai-interviewer/Readme.md

 - Resolve looping and listening issues
 - Prevent all questions from being displayed on the screen
 - Improve recording functionality to capture complete answers
+- Add a VLM to analyze facial expressions (such as eye contact, looking serious)

 4. Submit Pull Requests: